vlothec/eukaryotic_centromere_architecture/README.md

 - satellite_analysis/: R scripts for satellite repeat architecture, array similarity, HOR scoring, and plotting of centromeric features.
 - te_and_interruption_analysis_/: workflows for inferring gaps, intersecting them with TE annotations, centromere dissection, and generating the main summary figures.
 - TE_denest_pipeline/: TE denesting helper scripts and shell pipeline used to process repeat families.
+- DToL centromere phylogenomics/: details in its README
 - additional files and helper scripts: utility functions, shell wrappers, and metadata used by specific analyses.